Focus: aggregation of loads to intensify end-user retention.

 - ✓ They gained an additional revenue stream by selling the aggregated capacity at the auxiliary market.

 - ✓ They know their portfolio of households much better now.

 - ✓ They created a login effect on their customers and realized therefore a better customer engagement.

-Actually, Repower is thinking about to introduce the new tiko services for PV and storage customers.
+Currently, Repower is thinking about introducing the new tiko services for PV and storage customers.